 - By operating on fields in the All Ports line expediently, you can set the values of all ports in the corresponding field.
-Some other setting pages offer the same function. - 2) Parameters of Trunk member ports are configured with default values (see the Appendix B table) and cannot be configured here (see port 5 and 6 in the figure for example).
+Some other setting pages offer the same function. - 2) Parameters of Trunk member ports are configured with default value (see the Appendix B table) and cannot be configured here (see port 5 and 6 in the figure for example).
+For SFP, the Duplex Mode is set to "1000M FD" and cannot be modified.